 Creative Village is a public/private partnership between the City of Orlando and the Master Developer, Creative Village Development, LLC (CVD): a joint venture between a local team led by Ustler Development, Inc. and Banc of America Community Development Company (BACDC).

 >> Under the leadership of Orlando Mayor Buddy Dyer, the City of Orlando conceived the original idea for the Creative Village in Downtown Orlando and is the landowner.

-When complete, this high quality, sustainable neighborhood development will support a diverse and dynamic mix of uses including up to 1,200,000 square feet of office/creative space, 500,000 square feet of higher education space, 25,000 square feet of K-12 education space, 1,500 residential units, 150,000 square feet of retail/commercial space and 225 hotel rooms.
+When complete, this high quality, sustainable neighborhood development will support a diverse and dynamic mix of uses including up to 900,000 square feet of office/creative space, 800,000 square feet of higher education space, 2,000+ residential units, 1,500 student housing beds, 100,000 square feet of retail/commercial space and 225 hotel rooms.

 Creative Village is centered around education and transit, including SunRail.
-It will be the largest transit oriented development project in Central Florida, significantly expanding the presence of major universities in Downtown Orlando (i.e., UCF and Valencia).
-Creative Village will showcase best practices in responsible development and will be the largest LEED-ND development in Florida.
+It will be the largest transit-oriented development project in Central Florida, significantly expanding educational opportunities in Downtown Orlando (i.e., UCF and Valencia).
+Creative Village will showcase best practices in responsible development.